All rules are in accordance with the Alabama High School football rules including penalties and penalty yards with all exceptions stated below.

 2. If the referee sees that the clock has exceeded 5.0 seconds, he waits until the play is over (the play is not blown dead), then brings the ball back to the original line of scrimmage with loss of down.

 F) Defensive Pass Interference will be a spot foul (1st down at the spot).

 G) Responsibility to avoid contact is with the defense.
-There will be NO chucking, or deliberate bumping or grabbing.
 These actions will result in a "tack on" penalty at the end of the play (5-yard penalty).

 H) Offensive pass interference is the same as NCAA rules.